li-clutter-org/FiddlerToLoadImpact/README.md

-# Fiddler To Load Impact k6 script
+# Fiddler To Load Impact script
-Export Fiddler recordings to Load Impact k6 script
+Export Fiddler recordings to Load Impact k6 script _or_ to Load Impact Lua script

 Adding a new handler in Fiddler.js